spinspire/pocketbase-sveltekit-starter/README.md

 will serve your SvelteKit frontend along with your PocketBase backend - a single binary serving frontend, backend, API, auth, uploaded files, etc.

+# Configurable Hooks

+Please read about the "hooks" system in [./backend/README.md](./backend/README.md) It is a very easy and powerful way to extend your application with minimal configuration and perhaps no code.

 # Feedback

 Please provide feedback by